crellison/talks/linux-cpu-scheduling/slides.md

 ---

-TL:DR We need a cpu limit because sometimes the unbounded process effects other things on the system
+TL:DR We need a cpu limit because sometimes the unbounded process affects other things on the system

 ---

 The bandwidth control system defines a period over which it does enforcement

-The default for _most_ linux distros is 100ms, ours in kubernetes is set to 10ms
+The default for _most_ Linux distros is 100ms, ours in kubernetes is set to 10ms

 `cpu.cfs_period_us`

 ---

-That is to say every 10ms the bandwith control system checks in and makes sure each process is still behaving well
+That is to say every 10ms the bandwidth control system checks in and makes sure each process is still behaving well

 ---